Time Since Periapsis, Mean Anomaly, and Eccentric Anomaly#

 In the last chapter, we derived equations for the position of an object in a two-body system as a function of the true anomaly.
 However, humans don’t really think in terms of true anomaly, we think in terms of time.
 The only place time appeared in the last chapter was in the calculation of the orbital period.

 As we’ll find in this chapter, the equations to relate the orbital position to time are transcendental for all but the circular orbit.
-This means we will need to use Newton’s method to solve them.
+This means we will need to use an approximation such as Newton’s method to solve them.
 Initially, we will derive separate equations each for the elliptical, parabolic, and hyperbolic orbits.
-Next, we will combine these using a universal variable formulation.
+Then, we will combine these using a universal variable formulation.

 Time Since Periapsis#